gitlabhq/gitlab-runner/docs/executors/kubernetes.md

 started by the shell detection script run by the init system (`PID` 1 above).
 The process is not redundant, and is the typical operation when the build container runs with an init system.

-### The Runner pod successfully registers with Gitlab but attempting to run a job results in an empty window and eventually times out
+### Runner Pod fails to run/retrieve(???)
+Job Results and eventually timesout despite successful registration

 In this scenario, the errors reported are: